All Episodes

 She and her husband are not poor.

-They are wealthy multiple times over.
+They are wealthy, multiple times over.

-We will we will keep people informed.
+We will keep people informed.

-And because of that, here's Leck Voenza.
+And because of that, here's Lek Vowenza.

-United States is only one superpower.
+The United States is only one superpower.

-Today they leave the world.
+Today they lead the world.

-Nobody has the dops about it.
+Nobody has the doubts about it.

 Militarily.